 What Are the Short-Term Effects of Prescription Painkillers?

-Prescription painkillers are used to manage moderate to severe physical discomfort.
-They are typically taken after undergoing surgery but can be used to soothe other bodily aches.
-Prescription painkillers are also known to cause feelings of euphoria and relaxation.
-Despite the temporary relief they may provide, prescription painkillers can have lethal side effects.
+Prescription opioids are also known to cause feelings of euphoria and relaxation.
+Despite the temporary relief they may provide, these medications can have lethal side effects.
 Some of the short-term effects of prescription painkiller misuse are:

 Why Are Prescription Painkillers Harmful?